 Common types of paylines

 Slot machine paylines, also identified as a betting line or a winning line, are generated by slot machine combinations.
-When slots were originally invented, there was just one payline, but now there are multi-payline slot machines, also known as video slots.
+When slots were originally invented, there was just one payline, but now there are multi-payline slot games, also known as video slots.
 Well, when you have several paylines, it can get a little complicated, but this is also when things start to get interesting.